University Policy 516: Meals and Entertainment

 Download PDF File

 There are occasions when extending hospitality through meals and entertainment is in the best interest of the University.
-To be reimbursable, these meals (either on- or off-campus) and entertainment expenses must be essential to University business.
+This policy identifies the limited situations in which University funds may be used to pay for meals and entertainment.

 - The main purpose of the combined business and entertainment was the active conduct of business,